sainamercy/phase-1-week-1-code-challenge/README.md

 ### Alternative One

 * Open a terminal / command line interface on your computer
-* Clone the repo by using the following:
+* Clone the repo by using the following to create a copy on your local machine:

         git clone https://github.com/sainamercy/phase-1-week-1-code-challenge
-        to create a copy on your local machine.

 * Change directory to the repo folder:

         cd l1-js-dom